Publication Charges

 Waived Charges

-To encourage submission of review papers, tutorial papers, forum papers, and special external (to our specialties) papers, all of which are invited, we now waive the publication fee for mandatory page charges for these article types.
-However, a fee for (optional) color in the print version will be requested for such articles.
+To encourage submission of review papers, tutorial papers, forum papers, and Special Issue papers, we waive the publication fee for mandatory page charges for these articles.
+However, fees for (optional) open access will be charged for such articles if selected by the author.

 Payment of Publication Charges

 When your manuscript publishes online, you will receive an email from the AIP Billing Department.
-It will include a link to an online site where you can pay your mandatory or volunteer page charges, open-access article processing charge (if applicable), or color figure charges in print (if any).
+It will include a link to an online site where you can pay your mandatory or volunteer page charges or, open-access article processing charge (if applicable).
 If you are unable to remit payment online, you can reply to this email and ask for a print invoice instead.
-If you wish to order reprints for your article, this can be done using the “Tools > Rights and Permissions” link on your article’s homepage.
+If you wish to order reprints for your article, this can be done using the “Tools > Reprints and Permissions” link on your article’s homepage.